Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Silence is the great teacher and to learn its lessons you must pay attention to it."
+> "Many answers to what you seek don't lie 'out there'.
+If you look inwards, you'll find the answer has been in you all along."
-> — **Deepak Chopra**
+> — **Celestine Chua**

 ---